 The Company expects its current capital resources will be sufficient to carry out its exploration plans and operations for the foreseeable future.
+The Company is not subject to externally imposed capital requirements.
 There were no changes to the Company's approach to the management of capital during the period.